leafac/oose-2019-roboose/README.md

 A [GitHub Probot](https://probot.github.io) deployed to [Heroku](https://heroku.com).

+Roboose automates and serves as runnable documentation for the workflows used to run [OOSE](https://www.jhu-oose.com).

-Besides running the probot, you may also run tasks using:
+Besides running the Probot, you may also run tasks using:

 ```console
 $ npm run build